C0deW4rrior/C0deW4rrior/README.md

 - 👋 Hi, I’m @C0deW4rrior
-- 👀 I’m interested in learning Front-End development
+- 👀 I’m interested in Front-End development
-- 🌱 I’m currently learning HTML & CSS
+- 🌱 I have completed HTML and CSS courses for responsive web design, as well as the Javascript Algorithms and Data Structures
+- 🤓 Now studying Angular, AI and Phyton.
-- 💞️ I’m looking to collaborate on some projects in the near future
+- 💞️ I’m looking to collaborate on some projects in the near future working remotely
 - 📫 How to reach me on Twitter @Nicolas16470738
+- 💻 LinkedIn Profile linkedin.com/in/nicolas-lopez-99851129

 <!---
 C0deW4rrior/C0deW4rrior is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.